-- The value of an artwork
+- How to estimate a value of an artwork?

-- The most well-known auction houses
+- About the most famous auction houses in the world.

-- The list of most expensive artworks by living artists
+- The list of most expensive artworks by living artists.

 When I hear the word “auction” I always think about the movie The Best Offer (2013) and immediately my mind is filled with dozens of questions like:

 What gives an artwork the status of “expensive”?

 Who decides the price and the real value of art?

 In today’s world which matters more: the aesthetics of the artwork itself (whether it is a painting, a sculpture, an installation, or another art form) or the cultural background of the artist?